rixx/ynab-downgrade/README.md

 ## Preliminaries

 **In nYNAB:** Check if any of your category names contain a : or a `, as those are not valid characters in YNAB 4.
 Change these category names now.
-Also un-hide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to re-categorize them manually.
+Also unhide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to recategorise them manually.
 (Not a big deal because they will be easy to filter for, but annoying regardless).

 **In nYNAB:** Export your nYNAB budget by clicking on the budget name in the upper right hand corner → Export Budget.